-Wendy’s is a leader in the development and execution of quality processes and initiatives that are focused intensely on a safe and wholesome food supply – from our suppliers’ farms to the customer's table.
+Wendy’s is a leader in the development and execution of quality processes and initiatives that are focused intensely on providing a safe and wholesome food supply – from our suppliers’ farms to the customer's table.

 The quality, performance and innovation of our suppliers have a direct impact on Wendy’s success.
 To maintain strong supplier relationships, Wendy’s and its franchisees are members of Quality Supply Chain Co-op, Inc. SM .
 This independent cooperative works with leading suppliers to provide Wendy’s restaurants with products and services that offer quality, consistency and value.